 Location: Between Brainerd and Walker, and between Walker and Bemidji

 The northern portion of the trail passes lakes, fields and woods and connects Walker, Benedict, Laporte, Guthrie, Nary and Bemidji.
-A 2-mile bike route follows Bemidji city streets, linking the trail on the north and south sides of town.
 The northernmost segment of the trail crosses the Mississippi River, follows the scenic shore of Lake Bemidji, and leads to Lake Bemidji State Park.